YCChenVictor/blog-frontend/_posts/Computer_Science/mindset/2022-05-02-interview.md

 This article describes my conclusion about how to pass google interview.
 The key elements is as follow:

+* basic knowledge
   * data structure and algorithm
   * design pattern
-* micro-service
-* API
-* schema design
+  * micro-service, API, schema design
-* backend framework
+  * frameworks: backend, frontend, NFT, ML
-* frontend framework
+* behavior question
-* NFT framework
+  * skip
-* ML framework
+* prior experience
+  * key improvements on current company
+  * self-built project just for fun

+Note that there is a preparation map which I can follow.

 ## Why?